We drove into Ljubljana at the tail end of a 2-week road trip in Croatia and Slovenia.

 Weather and best times to go: Slovenia is best enjoyed outdoors, so May to September are ideal months to go hiking, cycling, and sightseeing.
 You can go skiing in the northwestern alpine regions from December to March.
 Ljubljana and Lake Bled are beautiful year-round.

-If Slovenia’s beautiful roads and natural landscapes got you hooked to road-tripping around Europe, here are more amazing destinations for your next holidays.
+If Slovenia’s beautiful roads and natural landscapes got you hooked on road-tripping around Europe, here are more amazing destinations for your next holidays.